keyfactor-pub/terraform-provider-keyfactor/README.md

 # terraform-provider-keyfactor
-Terraform provider that manages Keyfactor Command API
+Terraform provider based on the Keyfactor Go Utility to instantiate state in Keyfactor Command.

 ## Configure Makefile
 As of now, the Makefile only works for Unix based operating systems.
 If running on Windows, the ```--debug``` flag can be passed to the ```go build``` call which will start a debug server.
 For Unix architectures, you _must_ specify your operating system (IE darwin, linux, etc.) and hardware architecture (IE amd64, arm64, etc.).

-## Building the Keyfactor Provider
+## Building the Keyfactor Provider from Source

 1. Define the ```terraform-provider-keyfactor/``` directory as the root of the module
     ```bash